cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 = 1.11.0 - 08/10/2018 =
 * Fixed an issue that caused an "Undefined offset" error message in DEBUG_MODE
 * Added the underscore to the selectable Combined Fields separator
-* Fixed an issue with the WooCommerce Brand attribute where it would register an Invalid argument supplied for foreach warning
+* Fixed an issue with the WooCommerce Brand attribute where it would register an Invalid argument supplied for for each warning
-* Changed the way xml values are handled so CDATA data is not escaped anymore
+* Changed the way XML values are handled so CDATA data is not escaped anymore
-* Fixed an issue where changing the category of an existing feed would loose all attribute settings.
+* Fixed an issue where changing the category of an existing feed would lose all attribute settings.
-* Fixed an issue where adding static value to an attribute that contains a pipe character would screw up the attribute data
+* Fixed an issue where adding a static value to an attribute that contains a pipe character would screw up the attribute data
 * Improved the feed status checking so it also shows a feed processing error when the feed stays at 0kb
 * Changed the status text from OK and On hold, to Ready (manual) or Ready (auto), to make it clearer what each status means
 * Added the Dutch language